Painting on Cookies

 Drying the Painted Cookies

-To speed things up, you can use a fan, or if your oven has the option to use the fan with no heat, you can place the tray in the oven with the door cracked open slightly.
+To speed things up, you can use a fan, or if your oven has the option to use the fan with no heat, you can use that setting and place the tray in the oven with the door cracked open slightly.
 This will circulate the air and help the paint dry faster.

 Make sure the paint is completely dry before storing or packaging the cookies.